MatteoJoliveau/nix-dotfiles/README.md

 1: DEs and window managers are installed system-wide and configured locally
 2: *For various reasons Greenclip is actually installed and started in `/etc/nixos/configuration.nix` but starts as a user service.*

+## Email

+The `email.nix` module configures my local email setup.
+It uses `mbsync` (from the `isync` package) to synchronize the maildir with my remote IMAP provider (currently Fastmail), `msmtp` to send emails via the SMTP provider (currently still Fastmail), `notmuch` to index, tag and search emails locally, and `astroid` as the graphical interface to read, search and compose emails.
+On first setup of a new host, the following manual steps must be followed:

+- add the Fastmail password to the local keychain.
+Using a device-specific [app password](https://www.fastmail.help/hc/en-us/articles/360058752854-App-passwords) is highly recommended
+  Run `secret-tool store --label 'Fastmail password' fastmail password` then type the password in.
+- run `mbsync --all` to pull emails from the provider for the first time and initialize the maildir
+- exit and re-enter the Linux session (C-z on XMonad) to reload the environment

+Emails are polled every 20 seconds by Astroid (which needs to be up and running) using the `email-sync.sh` script which does a few things, including pulling emails, moving archived emails to the `Archive` directory so that they are archived on Fastmail too, and reindexing `notmuch`.

 ## Gotchas